This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 However, if the ventilator supplies too much oxygen and the infant breathes too fast, they are at risk of developing hypocarbia, meaning reduced carbon dioxide in the blood.
 Further, breathing machine errors can result in an infant developing a collapsed lung, known as pneumothorax.

-Other reason NICU errors occur include:
+Other reasons NICU errors occur include:

 - Delays in diagnosis

-- Delays and/or errors for operation procedures
+- Delays or errors during surgical procedures

 - System failures